LeanderNicolai/ALPR-Logistics/README.md

 ## How to use this project

 1. Clone this repository
-2. Install the requirements by running the following command in your shell, with a (conda) virtual environment if you prefer.
+2. Install the requirements by running the following command in your shell while in this repository:

 ```pip install -r requirements.txt```